nipil/devdocs-airgap/README.md

 ## You can test the exported archive, using a secondary Docker image

-To verify that the prepared archive actually works :
+To verify that the prepared archive actually works (~20 mins) :

     docker build --pull --rm -f "Dockerfile.test-archive" -t devdocsairgap:latest "."

+Finaly, run it :

     docker run --rm -it -p 8080:8080/tcp devdocsairgap:latest

 Then point your browser to http://localhost:8080